 Black-Eyed Susan Vine

 Black-eyed Susan vine repeats blooms from May through Fall.
+No deadheading is required to keep them in bloom.

 If you are purchasing plants, you may only find them labeled as "Orange" or "Yellow".
 There are more varieties offered from seed.